kubecost/docs/allocation.md

 - `__unallocated__` refers to aggregated allocations without the selected `aggregate` field; e.g. aggregating by `label:app` might produce an `__unallocated__` allocation composed of allocations without the `app` label.
 - `__unmounted__` (or "Unmounted PVs") refers to the resources used by PersistentVolumes that aren't mounted to a Pod using a PVC, and thus cannot be allocated to a Pod.

-#### Negative Idle

-> Negative idle can be caused by problems with metrics.
-Consult Kubecost's [diagnostics](https://github.com/kubecost/docs/blob/main/diagnostics.md) to make sure Kubecost is functioning correctly first.

-It is possible to have a negative idle cost that is valid in the following
-situation:

-- You have workloads that _request_ resources, but do not use all of them AND
-- You have workloads that _use_ resources beyond the scheduled capacity of the node

-For example, say you have 1 node with 4 CPU and 8GB RAM.

-- Workload A requests 3 CPU and uses 0
-- Workload B requests 0.5 CPU and uses 3
-- Workload X requests 7 GB RAM and uses 0
-- Workload Y requests 500 MB RAM and uses 6 GB

-These workloads will schedule on the node successfully based on their resource requests and workloads B and Y shouldn't be evicted unless A or X start using some of the resource they technically have allocated and the node encounters resource pressure.

-Kubecost calculates the cost of workloads based on the "allocated" resources, defined as max(request, usage).
-The above situations is a valid Kubernetes state but is technically an "overallocation" of cluster resources because the total allocation of CPU is `3 + 3 = 6 > 4` and the total allocation of RAM is `7 + 6 = 13 > 8`.

-Idle is the cost of unallocated resources, but in this situation there are negative unallocated resources (specifically, -2 CPU and -5 GB RAM), thus resulting in a negative idle cost.

 ## Querying

 ```